eremedia/Google-Analyticator/readme.txt

 == Changelog ==

 = 6.1.3 =
-* Fixes a Javascript error on the WordPress login page
+* Fixes a Javascript error on the WordPress login page.
+* Improves profile id logic to hopefully fix dashboard errors for the people that experience them.

 = 6.1.2 =
 * Fixes deprecated warnings when wp_debug is enabled.